fraun/git-workshop/02-setup.md

 of configurations we will set as we get started with Git:

 *   our name and email address,
-*   to colorize our output,
+*   to colourise the output,
 *   what our preferred text editor is,
 *   and that we want to use these settings globally (i.e. for every project)